gasoline2255/Gensyn-GPU-OPTIMIZED-GUIDE/README.md

 # 🚀 Gensyn GPU Optimized vLLM Guide

-**Optimized setup for running 1.5B and 1.7B models on RTX 3090, 4090, or any GPU with ≥24GB VRAM**
+**Optimized setup for running 1.5B on RTX 3090, 4090, or any GPU with ≥24GB VRAM**

-⚡️ **Solves CUDA out of memory errors** for large language models on consumer GPUs
+⚡️ **Solves CUDA out of memory errors** for large models like 1.5B.

 ---